iTwin/iTwinUI/.changeset/grumpy-bags-whisper.md

 "@itwin/itwinui-react": patch
 ---

-Fixes bug with `InformationPanel` where changing orientation after resizing the panel would cause the panel to maintain it's resized width/height.
+Fixed bug with `InformationPanel` where changing orientation after resizing the panel would cause the panel to maintain it's resized width/height.